Caffeine Sleep Impact Calculator

 The mini-game reads your current half-life and threshold.
 If your threshold is very low or zero, the game raises it slightly so the challenge stays fair.

-Plan drinks earlier to shrink the bedtime total.
+Place caffeine earlier on the timeline to shrink what remains at bedtime.
 The game is optional and does not change the calculator result.

 Fast rule of thumb: every extra half-life you place a drink before bed cuts its projected bedtime residue roughly in half.